Google-LLMN/airvibe/README.md

 ## Features

 - Android application
-- Random survey questions
+- Random survey questions (Soon)
-- Show local AQI (Air Quality Index)
+- Show local AQI (Air Quality Index) & current weather
-- Cross-platform
+- Cross-platform (Soon)
-- Give you an advice
+- Give you an advice (Soon)
-- Calculate the amount of carbon you made
+- Calculate the amount of carbon you made (Soon)
 ## Download
 Get app from the [releases page](https://github.com/Google-LLMN/airvibe/releases) and install it.
 Note that the app is still in development
 ## Author and contributor